sizezero/creative-incubation/entries/2019-08-27/entry.md

 It helps to think that your spec is crap, then you will be better able to get constructive feedback and incorporate it into your bad spec.
-Don't let on to this.
+Don't let your team on to this.
 It may look like false modesty.

 two objectives
 * technically correct